mdcourse/mdcourse.github.io/docs/source/chapters/chapter1.rst

      - Functions for performing specific measurements on the system
    * - *potentials.py*
      - Functions for calculating the potentials and forces between atoms
-   * - *tools.py*
+   * - *logger.py*
      - Functions for outputting data into text files
+   * - *dumper.py*
+     - Functions for outputting data into trajectory files for visualization
+   * - *reader.py*
+     - Functions for importing data from text files

+Some of these files are created in this chapter; others will be created later on.
+All of these files must be created within the same folder.

-Potential for inter-atomic interaction
+Potential for Inter-Atomic Interaction
 --------------------------------------

 In molecular simulations, potential functions are used to mimic the interaction between atoms.
 Although more complicated options exist, potentials are usually defined as functions of the distance :math:`r` between two atoms.

-Within a dedicated folder, create the first file named *potentials.py*.
+Create the first file named *potentials.py*.
 This file will contain a function called *potentials*.
-Two types of potential can be returned by this function: the Lennard-Jones potential (LJ), and the hard-sphere potential.
+For the moment, the only potential that can be returned by this function is the Lennard-Jones potential (LJ).
+This may change in the future.

 Copy the following lines into *potentials.py*: